 Secondly, SEAMPEC II focusses on strengthening regional and continental trade in services with potential to support sustainable economic transformation, among them ICT, e-Commerce and tourism.
 The programme also assists the private sector in developing policy positions and recommendations.
 Additionally, SEAMPEC II supports the EAC to jointly formulate harmonised positions in the negotiations for the African Continental Free Trade Area (AfCFTA) and build capacities of the relevant stakeholders to engage in the continental trade.

-For additional information, you can also take a look into the SEAMPEC fact sheet (to be added shortly).
+For additional information, you can also take a look into the SEAMPEC II fact sheet here.